 - Hours: Vary depending on season

 Part of the Sault Ste.
-Marie Historic Sites, this spot has four 1,200-gallon tanks, home to various species of fish.
+Marie Historic Sites, this spot’s four 1,200-gallon tanks are home to various species of fish.
 These four aquariums are located in a lake freighter that served on the Great Lakes for almost 50 years.
 The tanks include numerous fish from the Great Lakes region.
 The Michigan Department of Natural Resources and Michigan Wholesale Bait supply the fish that are displayed throughout the aquarium.

 - Address: 4316 Baldwin Road, Auburn Hills

-- Admission: $18-plus/adults, $13-plus/ages 3-12, free/ages under 3 (there are three ticket options offered for guests, including combination tickets with LEGOLAND Discovery Center)
+- Admission: $18-plus/adults, $14-plus/ages 3-12, free/ages under 3 (there are three ticket options offered for guests, including combination tickets with Legoland Discovery Center)

-This aquarium is filled with more than 5,000 sea creatures, a captivating underwater Ocean Tunnel, and Interactive Touchpool, feed shows and more.
+The Sea Life Michigan Aquarium is filled with more than 5,000 sea creatures, a captivating underwater Ocean Tunnel, the Interactive Touchpool, feed shows and more.
 Buy timed tickets in advance to avoid longer-than-average wait times.

 - Address: 2 Hippo Way, Toledo, Ohio